vgno/ably/docs/architecture.md

 | `.hasItem(key)`           | True if the scope has a value for `key`  |
 | `.getItem(key)`           | Get the value under `key`                |
 | `.setItem(key, value)`    | Set the value under `key` to `value`     |

+### Why HTML & CSS APIs?

+It is possible to implement any A/B test using the JS API only.

+Using the HTML & CSS APIs is recommended when you want to vary **content** or **styling**.

+#### Performance

+   Using the HTML & CSS APIs offloads variation of content and styling to the browser.
+It empowers the browser to style elements while the DOM is still parsed which helps avoid the lag related to manipulation of DOM elements via JavaScript.

+#### Separation of concerns

+   Using the HTML & CSS APIs allows to keep content and styling with other content and styling.